-- (f) (Blank). - (g) Whenever a defendant is convicted of an offense under Sections 11-14, 11-15, 11-15.1, 11-16, 11-17, 11-18, 11-18.1, 11-19, 11-19.1, 11-19.2, 12-13, 12-14, 12-14.1, 12-15 or 12-16 of the Criminal Code of 1961, the defendant shall undergo medical testing to determine whether the defendant has any sexually transmissible disease, including a test for infection with human immunodeficiency virus (HIV) or any other identified causative agent of acquired immunodeficiency syndrome (AIDS).
-Any such medical test shall be performed only by appropriately licensed medical practitioners and may include an analysis of any bodily fluids as well as an examination of the defendant's person.
-Except as otherwise provided by law, the results of such test shall be kept strictly confidential by all medical personnel involved in the testing and must be personally delivered in a sealed envelope to the judge of the court in which the conviction was entered for the judge's inspection in camera.
-Acting in accordance with the best interests of the victim and the public, the judge shall have the discretion to determine to whom, if anyone, the results of the testing may be revealed.
-The court shall notify the defendant of the test results.
-The court shall also notify the victim if requested by the victim, and if the victim is under the age of 15 and if requested by the victim's parents or legal guardian, the court shall notify the victim's parents or legal guardian of the test results.
+11-14.3, 11-14.4 except for an offense that involves keeping a 1 2 place of juvenile prostitution, 11-15, 11-15.1, 11-16, 11-17, 11-18, 11-18.1, 11-19, 11-19.1, 11-19.2, 12-13, 3 12-14, 12-14.1, 12-15 or 12-16 of the Criminal Code of 1961 or the 4 5 Criminal Code of 2012, the defendant shall undergo medical testing to determine whether the defendant has any sexually 6 transmissible disease, including a test for infection with 7 8 human immunodeficiency virus (HIV) or any other identified 9 causative agent of acquired immunodeficiency syndrome (AIDS).
+10 Any such medical test shall be performed only by appropriately 11 licensed medical practitioners and may include an analysis of 12 any bodily fluids as well as an examination of the defendant's person.
+Except as otherwise provided by law, the results of 13 such test shall be kept strictly confidential by all medical 14 15 personnel involved in the testing and must be personally 16 delivered in a sealed envelope to the judge of the court in 17 which the conviction was entered for the judge's inspection in camera.
+Acting in accordance with the best interests of the 18 19 victim and the public, the judge shall have the discretion to 20 determine to whom, if anyone, the results of the testing may be revealed.
+The court shall notify the defendant of the test 21 22 results.
+The court shall also notify the victim if requested by 23 the victim, and if the victim is under the age of 15 and if requested by the victim's parents or legal quardian, the court 24 25 shall notify the victim's parents or legal guardian of the test 26 results.
 The court shall provide information on the availability of HIV testing and counseling at Department of Public Health facilities to all parties to whom the results of the testing are revealed and shall direct the State's Attorney to provide the information to the victim when possible.
-A State's Attorney may petition the court to obtain the results of any HIV test administered under this Section, and the court shall grant the disclosure if the State's Attorney shows it is relevant in order to prosecute a charge of criminal transmission of HIV under Section 12-16.2 of the Criminal Code of 1961 against the defendant.
+A State's Attorney may petition the court to obtain the results of any HIV test administered under this Section, and the court shall grant the disclosure if the State's Attorney shows it is relevant in order to prosecute a charge of criminal transmission of HIV under Section 12-5.01 or 12-16.2 of the Criminal Code of 1961 or the Criminal Code of 2012 against the defendant.
 The court shall order that the cost of any such test shall be paid by the county and may be taxed as costs against the convicted defendant.